Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

 Fault tolerance requires an optical cyclicity of $C>574$.
 In the Voigt magnetic field where optically driven spin transitions are accessible, the current highest measured value on the QD platform is $C\approx36$~\cite{Meng2024}.
 This might be improved, i.e., by tuning the external magnetic field with low-strain QDs.
 Alternatively, $C\approx600\pm200$~\cite{Antoniadis2023} has been measured in a Faraday magnetic field, suggesting that a combination of high cyclicity enabled by the Faraday geometry and spin control through microwave pulses by a planar antenna could be a viable route.

-All other error sources in Table~\ref{table:summ} have been shown to have error rates either close or below thresholds: raw emitter-emitter HOM visibility $V^{ee}_{\text{HOM}}\approx93\%$~\cite{Zhai2022} and raw single-emitter HOM visibility $V^{se}_{\text{HOM}}\approx97\%$~\cite{SQ} have been demonstrated.
+All other error sources in Table~\ref{table:summ} have been shown to have error rates either close to or below thresholds: raw emitter-emitter HOM visibility $V^{ee}_{\text{HOM}}\approx93\%$~\cite{Zhai2022} and raw single-emitter HOM visibility $V^{se}_{\text{HOM}}\approx97\%$~\cite{Loredo2026} have been demonstrated.
 The optically induced spin-flip rate has been observed to be as low as $\bar{\kappa}\approx3\times10^{-3}$~\cite{Meng2024}.
 A spin coherence time $T_2\approx113~\mu$s~\cite{Zaporski2023} has been achieved with dynamical decoupling, which is inherent to the generation of encoded linear cluster states (Fig.~\ref{fig:rsg}b).
-As established in Sec.~\ref{subsubsec:blinking}, blinking for charged QDs is negligible.
+Blinking for charged QDs is negligible.

-It should be noted that these close-to-threshold or below-threshold error rates must be simultaneously demonstrated on a single physical device, which has remained elusive thus far; therefore further engineering optimisation is needed.
-We also emphasise that the thresholds presented in Table~\ref{table:summ} are independently determined for each error source.
-While the numbers we have obtained serve as initial goalposts, the ultimate aim is to have all error rates to be well below the threshold for each individual noise source.